redox-os/book/src/pkg.md

 Due to limited device support, you may get better results in an virtual machine than on real hardware.

+The most commonly used `pkg` commands are show below:

 - Install a package:

   ```sh